SatpreetMakhija/satpreetmakhija.github.io/_pages/about.md

 ---

-I'm a software engineer at Google working on Google Distributed Cloud - [Hosted](https://cloud.google.com/distributed-cloud-hosted?hl=en).
-I am passionate about software and distributed systems.
-Currently, I am honing my skills in Go and [K8s](https://kubernetes.io/).
+Hey there!
+Welcome to my website.
+My name is Satpreet Makhija.
+I'm a software engineer at Google in the Google Distributed Cloud team.
+Currently, I'm working on a [device](https://cloud.google.com/distributed-cloud/hosted/docs/latest/appliance/overview) that brings cloud capabilities to the edge.

-During my bachelors at [Ashoka University](https://ashoka.edu.in/), I majored in Computer Science.
-Beyond work, I spend time playing tennis and reading books.
-You can find my reading list [here](https://www.goodreads.com/review/list/116660458-sama?ref=nav_mybooks&shelf=to-read).
+I care deeply about software systems and how they can be used to solve problems.
+When I'm not building software, I can be found playing tennis, reading books or meditating.
+You can find my reading list [here](https://www.goodreads.com/review/list/116660458-satpreet?ref=nav_mybooks&shelf=read).

+I enjoy making friends online who share similar interests.
+Don't hesitate to reach out at `work.<MY_FIRST_NAME>@gmail.com`.

 <!--